catseye/Tamsin/doc/Tamsin.markdown

 The result of flattening is always an atom.

-Ground terms also support an operation called _repring_ (also sometimes called "readable stringification").
+Ground terms also support an operation called _reprifying_ (also sometimes called "readable stringification").
 It is very similar to flattening, but results in an atom, the contents of which is always a legal syntactic atom in term context in a Tamsin program.
 (Flattening a term does not always guarantee this because, for example, flattening `'\n'` results in an actual newline.)

 *   repr(T) when T is an atom whose text consists only of printable ASCII characters, results in T;